myelinio/myelin.io/content/blog/recommender-demo.md

 In this case we don't need to define a *Dockerfile* as Myelin provides a builder image that exposes the code through an API using an S2I builder.

+For S2I, we need to define the following:
+- *.s2i/environment* the environment variables used in the container
+- *RNNRecommender.py* has the code to load and define the predict method

 ### Post deployment decision maker (sensor)

 This sensor monitors the deployment and makes a decision to execute tasks